KRDX

-KRDX (103.7 MHz) is a commercial FM radio station, licensed to Corona de Tucson, Arizona, and serving the Tucson metropolitan area.
+KRDX (103.7 FM) is a commercial radio station licensed to Corona de Tucson, Arizona, United States, and serving the Tucson metropolitan area.
 It is owned by Ted Tucker, with the license held by Desert West Air Ranchers Corporation.
-The station airs an oldies radio format, known as "103.7 The Fox."
+The station airs an oldies format, known as "103.7 The Fox."

-KRDX has an effective radiated power (ERP) of 910 watts as a Class A FM station.
-The transmitter is southwest of Tucson, in the Santa Rita Foothills, near Vail.
+KRDX's transmitter is sited southwest of Tucson, in the Santa Rita Foothills, near Vail.
 It also broadcasts on 250-watt FM translator K244EI at 96.7 MHz.